leofavre/focal-point-mask/README.md

 import 'focal-point-mask';
 ```

-Import the class instead if you prefer to define the `<focal-point-mask>` tag manually.
+If you prefer to define the tag manually, import the class instead.

 ```js
 import FocalPointMask from 'focal-point-mask/class';